Our Wellington and Manawatū campuses are open, Auckland remains closed at AL3. More information.

 16. Candidates are required to make successful progress in the thesis as determined by six-monthly progress reports in accordance with the guidelines published by the Doctoral Research Committee and assessed by the Supervisors, Head of Academic Unit, and the Doctoral Research Committee.

-17. For progression from Provisional Registration to Full Registration candidates must have participated in a confirmation event, during which they have presented their proposal to, and had it accepted by, a confirmation committee; the confirmation event must be held within 12 months from commencement of provisional registration if candidacy is full time and within 18 months if part time.
+17. For progression from Provisional Registration to Full Registration candidates must have participated in a confirmation event, during which they have presented their research report to, and had it accepted by, a confirmation committee; the confirmation event must be held within 12 months from commencement of provisional registration if candidacy is full time and within 18 months if part time. unless the Doctoral Research Committee has approved a period in which the candidate's provisional registration is deferred..

 19. The maximum period of registration shall include: